Create a Flight Path for your Google Earth Movie

 The starting point of your path must be a distance away from the first thing you want your viewers to see.
 That's because the camera is not pointing straight down but at an angle.
 Remember that you can change the camera angle by going to Tools > Options.

 Move your mouse pointer to the starting point of your path.
-The mouse pointer will be a square cross-hair.
-Now click and drag your mouse to draw your path.
+The mouse pointer will be a square crosshair.
+Let's assume your path will start out as a straight line.
+Click once to set the first anchor point.
+Move your mouse to where you want to start a curved path and click again.
+You should now have a straight line for your path.
+You can click on an anchor point and drag it to a different spot if you need to.
+From this point, move your mouse slightly until the pointer changes back to a crosshair.
+You can click and drag your mouse to draw your curved path.
 When you get to the end of the path, release.
 If want to re-do the path at this point, just click Cancel and start over.
 Tips: use sweeping curves and/or straight lines for your path.
 I don't recommend sharp turns.

 We need to set our flight path altitude.
 You are still on the Path properties, click the Altitude tab.
 Instead of Clamped to ground, select Relative to ground and then set the altitude (in meters) to 300.
 Of course you can play around with the altitude until you get the view you like.
 300M is a good starting point.